Join our patient representative network

 The research team at Prostate Cancer UK work to support the prostate cancer research community, and part of that is helping researchers involve those affected by prostate cancer in their research.

-Researchers contact us about opportunities, we contact patient representative network members with details of the opportunity and if of interest the patient representative network members can contact the researchers to make arrangements.
+Researchers get in contact with us about the opportunities they have to offer.
+We then contact PRN members with details of the opportunity, and if it's of interest, the network members can contact the researchers to make arrangements to get involved.

 The work involved will vary for each project and opportunity.
-The opportunities arise as and when the requests are made, so it is more of an ad hoc commitment which suits the members time commitments and capacity at the time of the request.
+The opportunities arise as and when the requests are made, so it's an ad hoc commitment which means that network members can choose if it's a suitable and convenient time to get involved.

 Dr Simmons is submitting an application to our Research Innovation Awards funding call, and would like to discuss their research ideas and plans for patient and public involvement with a member of our patient representative network.
 They have asked for a phone call or a face-to-face discussion if the patient representative network member lives locally.

-We contact a handful of patient representative network members sharing the opportunity to discuss Dr Simmons' research ideas and patient and public involvement plans.
-We share a simple outline of Dr Simmons' project, the dates between when the opportunity is available, how much time a call may take and Dr Simmons' contact details so our patient representatives can ask for any further information or express interest in the opportunity.
+We contact patient representative network members sharing the opportunity to discuss Dr Simmons' research ideas and patient and public involvement plans.
+We share a simple outline of Dr Simmons' project, the dates between when the opportunity is available, how much time a activity may take, along with Dr Simmons' contact details so our patient representatives can ask for any further information or express interest in the opportunity.

 Patient representative network members email Dr Simmons to say they'd be happy to have a chat about Dr Simmons' research ideas and plans to involve patients and the public in their study.
 Between them they arrange a time which suits them for a call.